 Milk and sugar are great at taking the edge off any brewed coffee, but the coffees I love — especially when the coffee grounds are brewed really well — aren’t harsh to begin with, they’re sweet, bright, and dynamic in a way that milk or whipped cream can cover up.
 If I’m drinking coffee that does seem harsh and has a bitter taste (say on an airplane), I often do throw in milk or cream.
 There are several tips for how to make coffee less bitter, but it’s important to keep in mind it’s not so much about drinking black coffee on principle, it’s about doing it when it’s delicious to do so.

-Adding things to coffee makes different coffees taste more similar to each other.
+Adding things to regular coffee makes different coffees taste more similar to each other.
 Will a few drops of milk make a super-earthy Sumatra taste exactly the same as a high-acid, lemony Colombia?
 Definitely not.
-But the more milk you add, the more those differences will flatten out, eventually leaving you with two cups of coffee that both basically taste like coffee ice cream.
+But the more milk you add, the more those differences will flatten out, eventually leaving you with two cups of brewed coffee that both basically taste like coffee ice cream.

 And that’s delicious, but if you’re buying specific coffees with interesting-looking flavor notes on the bags, it’ll be easier for you to taste those flavor notes without that milk to cut through.
 And if you think it might be fun to develop your coffee drinking palate, it’ll be a little tough to do so without switching to black coffee.

-#3 Agent Cooper Does on Twin Peaks
+Reason 3: Agent Cooper does on Twin Peaks

 Your local baristas are probably very lovely people, but as a former one myself I can tell you it isn’t worth it to switch up your drink order just to impress us.
 However, if you want to drink black coffee because you want to impress an imagined version of Kyle McLachlan should you ever run into him, I can’t object.